google/xls/docs_src/xls_style.md

     the slash counts as internal spacing and therefore the capitalization we use is `IO`, as in `WrapIO` or `StreamingIOReader`.

+*   Prefer to use the `XLS_FRIEND_TEST` macro vs friending manually-mangled test names.

+    At times it can be useful to test unit test a private/protected member of a class, and the `XLS_FRIEND_TEST` macro makes this possible.
+Note that the test case must live outside an unnamed namespace in the test file for the "friending" to work properly.

 ### Functions

 *   Short or easily-explained argument lists (as defined by the developer) can